AzureIoTGBB/iot-academy/Month_2/Day_2/hands-on-lab2.md

         ![](./media/tutorial-end-to-end/publish-zip.png 'Screenshot of File Explorer in Windows showing the contents of the publish zip folder')

-1. In the Azure CLI, run the following command to deploy the published and zipped functions to your Azure function app:

-    ```azurecli-interactive
-    az functionapp deployment source config-zip --resource-group <resource-group> --name <name-of-your-function-app> --src "<full-path-to-publish.zip>"
-    ```

     > [!TIP]
     > If you're using the Azure CLI locally, you can access the ZIP file on your computer directly using its path on your machine.